-Summary: More and more buyers are interested in the utility costs of a property before they buy.
+- Summary: More and more buyers are interested in the utility costs of a property before they buy.
 For sellers that wish to do so, a copy of sample utility bills can be attached to the listing.
 Listing agents can select the Twelve Month Utility History drop-down to flag that this information is attached.

+- Sponsored By:

+- Optional/not applicable

-Sponsored By: Optional/not applicable.
-See City of Chicago Heating Cost Disclosure below
+- See City of Chicago Heating Cost Disclosure below

-Type: Disclosure
+- Type: Disclosure

-What it Tells You: Utility history
+- What it Tells You: Utility history.

+- Version History: Not applicable

-How It Is Earned and Verified: Optional, share a current utility bill or seller can contact utility for summary data.
+- How It Is Earned and Verified: Optional, share a current utility bill or seller can contact utility for summary data.

-See MyHomeEQ Report above for an automated, combined utility report.

-ComEd - Log in to view 24 month history
+- ComEd Log in to view 24 month history

-Nicor - Account history
+- Nicor Account history

-People's Gas - Account summary
+- People's Gas Account summary

-Eligibility: Optional for any home
+- Eligibility: Optional for any home

-Sample Document: Current bill or an account summary provided by the utility.
+- Sample Document: Current bill or an account summary provided by the utility.

-How to Verify Participation: Contact utility
+- How to Verify Participation: Contact utility

-For More Information: Contact seller
+- For More Information: Contact seller